Franchises Use Auctions to Sell and Buy Excess Real Estate and Surplus Property

 There other types of auction methods, such as sealed bids, modified sealed bid and online auctions.
 The sealed bid is closer to the traditional sale because the Seller has more flexibility to accept, reject or counter the best bid.
 Sealed bids are often used in the sale of high profile buildings.

 As a result many Sellers opt for a modified sealed bid auction.
 In this method, terms are set so bidders in the top percentage range are offered the opportunity to bid in a live auction format.
 The sealed bid is used to qualify the bidders for the "final round".
+The pros and cons The auctions hold advantages for both sellers and buyers.
+Some people think of auctions as a last resort.
+They are not, Roesch says.
+The mystique of the auction attracts players that might not otherwise become involved.

 From a seller's perspective, an auction may create a bidding environment that may fetch a higher price.
 The seller can set up a "reserve" so they can reject bids that don't meet a minimum price.
 An auction can speed the process by posting a specific time line for due diligence, auciton, and closing.
+There is generally a 30 to 45 day due diligence period before the auction or date that sealed bids are due.
+In most cases once a bid is accepted the sale of the property is completed within 30 days.
+Open auction bids are typically all-cash, non-contingency offers.

 There is always the potential for the buyer to get a bargain.